CyrineBenHammou/DLExperimentRepo/README.md

 # DLExperimentRepo
- Repository designed for experimenting and learning about various neural network architectures and techniques
+ Repository designed for experimenting and learning about various neural network architectures and techniques without libraries